 What will my schedule be like during the course?

-You will have class Monday-Friday from 8:30am-4:30pm.
-Practicum will be scheduled after class hours on some evenings during the week from 6pm-8pm.
+You will have class Monday-Friday from 8:30am-6:00pm.
+Practicum will be scheduled in the mornings from 8:30-10:30, after which class will be in session from 11:30 – 1:30 and again from 2:30-6:00.
 You should expect a full day of class and work during the week with 3-5 hours of homework per night.
 The weekend is yours to explore and work on assignments.

 The school also plans events for the students every weekend including meet and greets, beach trips, volcano surfing and pool parties!

 Where will I do my practicum?

 The training center holds free English classes for the local neighbors four days per week at three different levels.
 Part of practicum will be teaching these classes, but you will also log student teaching hours at the local University.